jhstaudacher/EPIC/readme.md

 Then call the program: `./epic -i BZ -w ./weights.csv -q 11 -o screen -v`

-By adding the `-v` we get extra output like the raw Banzhaf values and the total number of swing players (sum over the raw Banzhaf values).
+By adding the `-v` we get extra output like the raw Banzhaf values and the total number of swings (sum over the raw Banzhaf values).

 # For developer